EXTENDED BUSINESS HOURS

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

 Air frying and convection cooking have both revolutionized the way we prepare meals, so it comes as no surprise that ZLINE Kitchen and Bath included both modes on their newest electric wall ovens.
 With both modes available, you may be wondering when you should use air fry and when you should use convection.
+In this blog, we detail Air Fry vs. Convection.

 Both cooking methods provide faster cooking times and healthier alternatives to traditional frying or baking.
 However, subtle differences in the way hot air is circulated exist between the two modes, and understanding when to use each technique will bring your recipes to another level.